Beer Marketing and Differentiation

 Beer Marketing and the Current Market

-Next, we map out graphically how the major beer brands see themselves to check if there’s a position ready for the taking.
-This is an important exercise in developing beer marketing messages and beer brand positions.
+Next, map out graphically how the major beer brands see themselves.
+This checks to see if there’s a position and opportunity to be grabbed.
+An important exercise in developing beer marketing messages.
+There MUST be SPACE.

 Beer Marketing Summary

-Therefore, to claim a position as the superior tasting beer is in violation of rule 7 (integrity).
-It simply is not believable.
+So, to claim a position as the best tasting beer is in violation of rule 7 (integrity).
+It is not believable.

 Inside-out and Outside-in